jomacedo/AIOPlayground/UbuntuQuickSetup-TestSettings.md

 az login
 ```

-* Set environment variables for the rest of the setup.
+* Set environment variables.
 Replace values in <> with valid values or names of your choice.
-CLUSTER_NAME needs to be lower case.
-A new cluster and resource group are created in your Azure subscription based on the names you provide:

 ```bash {"id":"01J9P2GSRJCXT6MXXXR1KRG7SW"}
 # Id of the subscription where your resource group and Arc-enabled cluster will be created